atiumcache/portfolio-site/portfolio-site/content/_index.md

 #### *Flavor Pairings Web App*

-Provides flavor pairing advice based on a user’s inputted ingredient.
+A Flask web app that provides flavor pairing advice based on a user’s inputted ingredient.
 Utilizes Python, Flask, HTML, and CSS.
 The program takes in a large collection of food data, cleans and organizes it, and provides the user with accurate, well-formatted recommendations.

 [View on GitHub](https://github.com/atiumcache/flavor-pairings-website)

 #### *E-Reader Simulation*

-A simple representation of an eBook reader that works with Project Gutenberg.
-The program allows the user to simulate viewing a bookstore, ’purchasing’ books, and reading them on Project Gutenburg.
+A Python program that models an eBook reader and works with Project Gutenberg.
+The program is a simulation that allows the user to view an online bookstore, purchase books, and read them on Project Gutenburg.

 [View on GitHub](https://github.com/atiumcache/ereader/)